 My grand-mother was an active member of what was known as “The Blue Army,” a national group that was dedicated to the spreading of the message of Our Lady of Fatima.
 I remember many times going with her to various Blue Army gatherings and events.
 Needless to say, my personal childhood spirituality was heavily tilted towards all things Fatima.

 That has never left me.
 I still have a deep devotion to Mary under this title, as well as to the important message that was revealed by Our Lady at that time.

-As we all know by now, 2017 marks the centenary of the Fatima event in which the Blessed Virgin appeared to three illiterate shepherd children six times, once a month from May to October.
-In honor of the 100th anniversary, Pope Francis canonized the two younger children just last month.
+As we all know by now, 2017 marked the centenary of the Fatima event in which the Blessed Virgin appeared to three illiterate shepherd children six times, once a month from May to October.
+In honor of the 100th anniversary, Pope Francis canonized the two younger children.
 (I was blessed to have concelebrated at their beatification by St. John Paul II in 2000 in Fatima.)
 The third seer died just in 2005, so her process of canonization is only in the beginning stages.

 The apparitions of Mary were foreshadowed by an appearance of an angel in 1916, which the children were able to keep secret, but that all changed when Our Lady first appeared to the three children on May 13, 1917.
 In classic biblical fashion, her first words to the children were, “Do not be afraid, I will do you no harm.”

 St. Jacinta Marto, the youngest of the seers, is the one who spilled the beans to her parents, making the Fatima event a public one from the very beginning, causing much strife for the children, whose families did not believe the children, and causing ever-growing crowds to join the children at each of the successive appearances.